Up

 Here's the basic outline for upgrading the single-user version of FirePoint:

-2. Export your passwords & pop-up list onto the key diskette
+1. Export your passwords & pop-up list via the server path

-8. Import passwords & pop-up lists from key disk
+6. Import passwords & pop-up lists via the server path

-FirePoint 8 will scan your installation for a valid license key.
+FirePoint V12 will scan your installation for a valid license key.
 If it finds a key it will ask, "Use stored license to initialize this upgrade?".
-If you click OK FirePoint 8 will not require a key disk.
-If you click Cancel FirePoint 8 will allow you to activate new privileges with a new key.
+If you click OK FirePoint V12 will not require a key disk.
+If you click Cancel FirePoint V12 will allow you to activate new privileges with a new key.

-2. Export your passwords & pop-up list onto the key diskette
+1. Export your passwords & pop-up lists via the Server Path

-Start FirePoint.
+Start your current version of FirePoint.
 Enter as Administrator.
 At the Command Window press the "Maint" button.
 Press the "Upgrading" tab.
-Follow instructions on the screen to export your Pop-up lists and passwords onto your floppy Key disk.
+Follow instructions on the screen to export your Pop-up lists and passwords via the server path.

 Note: There's a pop-up list called "ModList" which is a list of lists.
 Any valid list title placed in ModList will cause the list with that title to be exported during upgrades.
 Since ModList also exports you can always get your "custom" lists to export by adding their title to ModList (see Pop-up Lists tab).